Abjiri/uminho-miei/2/Object Oriented Programming/README.md

 The title in portuguese is a pun with University of Minho, often abbreviated to UM. :satisfied:

-The assignment was developed in **Object Oriented Programming**, in the second semester of the 2nd year of the Bachelor's degree.
+The assignment was developed in **Object Oriented Programming**, in the second semester of the 2nd year of the Bachelor's degree (2018/19).

 ### Content